mpampuch/pytorch-notes/README.md

 `optimizer.zero_grad()` is used to clear the gradients of all optimized tensors.
 Here's why it's necessary:

-**Accumulation of Gradients**: During the backward pass, gradients are computed and accumulated in the .grad attribute of each parameter tensor.
+**Accumulation of Gradients**: During the backward pass, gradients are computed and accumulated in the `.grad` attribute of each parameter tensor.
 If you don't zero the gradients before the next backward pass, the new gradients will be added to the existing ones, leading to incorrect gradient values.

 **Preventing Gradient Accumulation**: In many cases, you want to compute gradients for each batch of data separately.
 If you accumulate gradients across multiple batches, it effectively results in a larger batch size, which can lead to less stable training and divergence of the optimization process.

 **Efficiency**: Zeroing the gradients also helps in memory efficiency.
 By clearing the gradients after each optimization step, you free up memory that would otherwise be occupied by the gradients of previous batches.

-In summary, optimizer.zero_grad() ensures that you start each optimization step with fresh gradients, avoiding gradient accumulation issues and improving training stability and efficiency.
+`optimizer.zero_grad()` ensures that you start each optimization step with fresh gradients, avoiding gradient accumulation issues and improving training stability and efficiency.
 It's an essential step in the training loop when using gradient-based optimization algorithms like stochastic gradient descent (SGD), Adam, etc.

 ### `optimizer.step()`

 When you call the `.step()` function on an optimizer in PyTorch, it performs a single optimization step.
 Here's what happens during this step:

-**Gradient Computation**: If you've previously performed a backward pass (by calling the backward() function on the loss tensor), gradients have been computed for all parameters that have requires_grad=True.
-These gradients are stored in the .grad attribute of each parameter tensor.
+**Gradient Computation**: If you've previously performed a backward pass (by calling the `backward()` function on the loss tensor), gradients have been computed for all parameters that have `requires_grad=True`.
+These gradients are stored in the `.grad` attribute of each parameter tensor.

 **Parameter Update**: The optimizer uses these computed gradients to update the parameters.
 The update rule depends on the optimization algorithm being used.
 For example, in stochastic gradient descent (SGD), the update rule for a parameter